department-of-veterans-affairs/lighthouse-oas-tests/README.md

 | Properties mismatch        | Actual object contains properties not present in the schema                | Update the schema so all valid properties are included                                        |
 | Missing required property  | Actual object does not contain a property marked as required in the schema | Update the schema so that only required properties are marked as required                     |
 | Invalid `operationId`      | There is no operation with that id                                         | Check for misspellings or add the missing `operationId` to the schema                         |

+## Spectral Linting

+[Spectral](https://github.com/stoplightio/spectral) drives the OAS linting using the yaml at `src\suites\spectral\validation\spectral.yaml`.
+This file can be used to configure additional rules against an OAS if needed.

 # Local Development